yukilite/tp/docs/team/yukilite.md

     Furthermore, the user may enter invalid inputs and the application should be able to prompt users with proper error messages.

+    * Highlights: This implementation was initially planned using the Date format to facilitate the storage of Appointment Date but it meant changing many existing commands/additions so we decided to simplify it.

     * Credits: Used SimpleDateFormat to implement the formatting.

 * **Enhancement 2**: added the `Appointment` and `Patient` classes.